China Eastern Airlines Flight 5735: Domestic

 Chinese Premier Li Keqiang called for comprehensive efforts to search for survivors and treat the injured, emphasizing the need to reassure and serve the families of the victims.
 General secretary of the Chinese Communist Party Xi Jinping called for investigators to determine the cause as soon as possible and to ensure "absolute" aviation safety.
 Over 1,000 psychology staff were dispatched to provide aid and emotional support to the families of the victims.

 China Eastern established a hotline for family members and announced that its Boeing 737-800 fleet would be grounded for inspection until the investigation was completed.
 Most of the airline's 737-800s eventually returned to service in April 2022.

 VariFlight reported that nearly 74 percent of the 11,800 flights scheduled in China on 22 March were canceled as a result of the crash.
 A majority of flight services between Beijing and Shanghai were canceled.
 Cancellation rates in China were the highest of 2022.
 Nearly 89 percent of all China Eastern flights were canceled on 22 March.

 News concerning the crash was heavily censored in China.
 State-run media focused on the emergency crews' response, including detailed lists of their equipment and provisions, and orders from CCP General Secretary Xi Jinping that officials do everything possible to find survivors.
 After officials initially failed to answer basic questions about the plane and its pilots, they were accused by online commentators of "rainbow farts," an idiom for excessive praise.
 Articles and social media posts that asked more detailed questions were deleted by censors.
 Faced with mounting pressure, officials eventually provided information on the maintenance history of the plane, the pilots' flight experience, and weather conditions at the time of the crash.

 Within two hours of the crash, twenty people claimed to have "survived" by not boarding the flight.
 Local media found only two of these claims to be genuine.

+There are reports of speculation in China that one of the pilots, 59-year-old first officer Zhang Zhengping, had been demoted from captain prior to the crash.